roynov01/HiVis/README.md

 To use Qupath features, such as manual annotations and pixel classifiers, download and install [QuPath](https://qupath.github.io/) (>= 0.5.1).

-To perform cell segmentation in QuPath, download [Stardist](https://github.com/qupath/qupath-extension-stardist) and/or [Cellpose](https://github.com/BIOP/qupath-extension-cellpose) extensions for QuPath.
+To perform cell segmentation in QuPath, download and install [Stardist](https://github.com/qupath/qupath-extension-stardist) and/or [Cellpose](https://github.com/BIOP/qupath-extension-cellpose) extensions for QuPath.